-It’s been almost seven years since we made the decision to purchase a bed bug detecting dog, and as our most recent re-certification tests took place on February 23rd, 2017, we’re happy to say that both our teams passed with flying colors!
+It’s been almost nine years since we made the decision to purchase a bed bug detecting dog, and as our most recent re-certification tests took place on February 21rd, 2019, we’re happy to say that both our teams passed with flying colors!
 Our bed bug K9 team continues to have always been actively and properly certified, with no lapses, and our teams have never failed a certification.

 As the NESDCA certification process insures that a bed bug team’s ability to find bed bugs has been tested and verified by an independent organization, you can rest assured that the highest standards available for Entomology Scent Detection Canines are being followed by our K9 team at all times.